 WVU student.
-Throughout the year they offer a variety of social, service, and fundraising
+Throughout the year they offer a variety of social, service, and

-This club brings students together to network with other students and industry professionals
+This club brings students together to network with other students and industry

+disciplines are welcome.
 For more information email the club President at

 email@example.com or on like “WVU Collegiate Horsemen’s” on

 The WVU Cooking Club is the first official cooking club at West Virginia University.